ahlemzrig/Ahlemzrig/content/home/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: 90%
+- description: 'I have a 5 years using R.'
   icon: r-project
   icon_pack: fab
   name: R
-- description: 100%
+- description: 'More than 6 years using STATA.'
   icon: chart-line
   icon_pack: fas
-  name: Statistics
+  name: STATA
-- description: 10%
+- description: 'More than 16 years using EXCEL.'
-  icon: camera-retro
+  icon: chart-line
   icon_pack: fas
-  name: Photography
+  name: Excel

 # Uncomment to use emoji icons.
 #- icon = ":smile:"